Peter and Anna Maria Zehler

 In 1860, Peter Zehler, Jr. purchased the Mill Lot where he operated a saw mill.

-The Zehler homestead was located in the Town of Bennington, on the west side of Allegany Road (Route 77), about a mile north of the Sheldon Town line and at the intersection with Manley road.
-In fact, Manley road was originally a farm road through the Zehler farm and up the hill to the Perry farm.
-Common usage as a short cut to Bennington resulted in the rerouting of Manley road, despite the strong objections of the Peter Zehler.
+The Zehler homestead was located in the Town of Bennington, on the west side of Allegany Road (Route 77), about a mile north of the Sheldon Town line and at its intersection with Manley road.
+At the time, Manley road was a farm road through the Zehler farm and up the hill to the Perry farm.
+Common usage as a short cut to Bennington resulted in the rerouting of Manley road, despite the strong objections of the Zehler family.

-Peter appears to have been successful, since in April of 1875, he purchased 65 acres of land from Elisha Lathrop for $1,75023.
-This purchase constituted the south ½ of 130 acres of land situated across the Allegany road from the Zehler homestead.
-Peter Zehler, Jr. purchased the north ½ at the same time23.
+Peter appears to have been successful at farming, since in April of 1875, he purchased 65 acres of land from Elisha Lathrop for $1,75023.
+This purchase constituted the south half of 130 acres of land situated across the Allegany road from the Zehler homestead.
+Peter Zehler, Jr. purchased the north half at the same time23.

 Peter Zehler died on March 30, 1887, in his 82nd year2.
 His will essentially left his estate to his 12 living children, the exception being "$5 and only $5" bequeathed to the heirs of Frederick8.
 Typical of the times, Anna Maria retained the use of ⅓ of his estate for the remainder of her natural life.
 Peter had lived a long and eventful life.
 He was buried in the cemetery at Sacred Heart of Jesus Roman Catholic Church in Bennington, on April 2nd, next to his youngest son, Frank, who had died eleven days earlier2.